From First to Last: Reunion, introduction of Sotelo and Dead Trees (2013–2015)

-Departure of Sotelo, Moore's return, and future (2016–present)
+Departure of Sotelo, Moore's return, and sporadic releases (2016–2025)

 On July 30, 2016, former vocalist Sonny Moore, performing as Skrillex, hosted a radio show on Beats 1.
 The show concluded with an untitled bonus track that, as noted by Alternative Press, evoked the earlier work of From First to Last, featuring Moore's vocals.
 Speculation about a potential reunion circulated following a Facebook post.

-August 1, 2016, saw Spencer Sotelo announce his departure from the band.
+On August 1, 2016, Spencer Sotelo announce his departure from the band.

 The band released a new single, "Make War," on January 15, 2017, featuring vocalist Sonny Moore and original drummer Derek Bloom's return (although the single showcased drummer Travis Barker instead of Bloom.)
 Their initial performance with Moore and Bloom occurred on February 7, at an Emo Nite LA event in Los Angeles, California, at the Echoplex venue.
 This marked the band's first live appearance with Moore in a decade and Bloom since his departure in 2010.
 Longtime bassist Matt Manning also rejoined for the performance, having only briefly played alongside Moore before his initial departure from the band.

 In 2017, Moore stated that "Make War" was their first composition after reuniting and expressed intentions to release more music.

 In December 2017, the band premiered a new song titled "Surrender" at Emo Nite Day in Los Angeles.
 The track was subsequently officially released on July 23, 2018, with Bloom returning on drums.
 The band has maintained a low profile, primarily using social media for sporadic updates since the release.

 On September 24, 2023, Matt Good confirmed his return as the lead vocalist for the band.

 On July 19, 2024, the band released a new single called "Genesis", with strong anime and Japanese culture influences.
 On August 9, 2024, the band uploaded an accompanying music video for "Genesis", featuring various scenes from Rebuild of Evangelion.

+On September 19th, 2025, the band released a single titled "Mirror Soul", in collaboration with Kellin Quinn.
+The song was mixed by Matt Good and mastered by Taylor Larson.

+After the release of “Mirror Soul,” From First to Last were in talks with Kellin Quinn to become their new lead vocalist, however Quinn ultimately couldn’t commit due to scheduling conflicts with Sleeping With Sirens.
+During this period, Lil Lotus was initially brought in to help write material for the band, but after Quinn stepped away, Lotus took over the role and became the band's new lead vocalist.